This article was co-authored with Yasmine Sahihi.

 Scope of authority

-It is anticipated that the Commissioner will play a vital role in raising awareness about modern slavery at a national level, engaging with federal government agencies, and helping to shape the implementation of future modern slavery reforms by the federal government.
+As the Commissioner, Mr Evans will support Australia’s response to modern slavery, and is expected to play a vital role in raising awareness about modern slavery at a national level, engaging with federal government agencies, and shaping the implementation of future modern slavery reforms by the federal government.

 • supporting Australian entities and entities carrying on business in Australia to address risks of modern slavery practices in their operations and supply chains;